Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava vegetable ingredients optimized

-Overall, since all of the ingredients in this blend are whole food ingredients we approve of the blend.
+Since all of the ingredients in these blends are whole food ingredients, we consider them to be healthy.

 Ingredient Analysis — Adaptogens